ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ![unpacked project](../static/Schritt2.png)

 ### Step 2: Add dependencies
-Following text splits the needed dependecies by topic.
+Please add following dependencies to the pom.
 All dependencies can be copied as one block at the end of step 2.
-After adding the dependencies, please reload maven and run ```mvn clean compile```
+After adding the dependencies, please reload maven and recompile the project.

 ** 1. spring core depenpendency: **